sabio-engineering/cookbook-dvelp/handbook/operations/interviewing.md

 ![Greenhouse Submit Scorecard](../../assets/greenhouse_submit_scorecard.gif)

-### 4. Assign Andi as coordinator
+### 4. Assign Ruby as coordinator

-Once you have conducted the interview you can hand the candidate back over to Andi by assigning him as a coordinator.
-Andi will then coordinate next steps for the candidate.
+Once you have conducted the interview you can hand the candidate back over to Ruby by assigning him as a coordinator.
+Ruby will then coordinate next steps for the candidate.

 ![Greenhouse Assign Coordinator](../../assets/greenhouse_assign_coordinator.gif)